raceychan/askgpt/README.md

-# Distributed GPT Client

-AskGPT
+# AskGPT

-## Introducing AskGPT
+## Introduction

-Multi-Tenant Chatbot Platform
-AskGPT is a Multi-Tenant Chatbot Platform, an advanced solution designed to empower businesses with scalable and secure access to cutting-edge language models like OpenAI's ChatGPT and various LLMs models. it stands out with its robust multi-tenant architecture, powerful actor-based computational model, and a reactive, user-friendly interface.
+AskGPT is a production-ready Dstirbuted, multi-Tenant ML-OPS platform that enables businesses to leverage cutting-edge language models like OpenAI's ChatGPT and various LLMs models.
+It's built with a robust multi-tenant architecture, powerful actor-based computational model, and a reactive, user-friendly interface.

 ## Note